-The only way to know is to A/B test it.
-Tools like our own email builder make it super easy to add both text links and buttons to your email campaigns and enable you to easily test which one works best for your unique campaigns and audience.
+You can find out which approach is best for your campaigns through A/B testing.
+Tools like our own email builder allow you to add both text links and buttons to your email campaigns and enable you to easily test which one works best for your unique campaigns and audience.

 However, before you dive in and start setting up A/B tests, there are a few strategic tips you can use to help increase the chances of getting success from your A/B testing.

-In order to have the highest chance of getting a positive increase in conversions from your A/B test, you need to have a strategic hypothesis about why a particular variation might perform better than the other.
+To have the highest chance of getting a positive increase in conversions from your A/B test, you need to have a strategic hypothesis about why a particular variation might perform better than the other.

 The best way to do this is to come up with a basic hypothesis for the test before you begin.
-Here are some examples to help illustrate what a basic hypothesis might look like
+Here are some examples to help illustrate what a basic hypothesis might look like:

-These simple statements, even if just said in your mind, help you define what you are going to test and what you hope to achieve from it, and help keep your A/B tests focused on things that are going to get results.
+These simple statements, even if just said in your mind, help you define what you are going to test and what you hope to achieve from it, and keep your A/B tests focused on things that are going to get results.

-However, not all A/B test ideas are created equal and you want to prioritize the ideas that are most likely to get you the best results with the least effort.
+However, not all A/B test ideas are created equal, and you want to prioritize the ideas that are most likely to get you the best results with the least effort.